sebald/melodrama/README.md

 - **JSON** with `json-loader`
 - **Images/Fonts** with `file-loader`

+This means that any resource you `import`/`require` will automatically be included into your presentation.

 ### Where is my `index.html`?

 Melodrama will take care that your presentation is correctly rendered.
-No need to do anything here!
+You shouldn't have to edit anything here.

 ## Develop